Avanade/Beef/samples/MyEf.Hr/docs/6-Employee-Terminate.md

 ## Code generation

-The `Termination` operation needs to be added to the `Employee` entity configuration; add the following after the existing `GetByArgs` operation.
+The `Termination` operation needs to be added to the `Employee` entity configuration.

+Add the following to the array of operations after the existing `GetByArgs` operation within `entity.beef-5.yaml` (`MyEf.Hr.CodeGen` project).

 ``` yaml
       # Terminate operation